 Ensuite - A hotel room with a private bathroom included.
 Most any large hotel will have “ensuite rooms” by default, but many of the smaller touristy hotels have shared bathrooms.
 If your hotel looks as if it might have been a private home at one point in its life, you might want to make sure that your reservation is for “an ensuite”.
 Note that this word refers to a room with a bathroom attached only, not to the bathroom itself.

 Entreé – In Britain (and most of Europe), an entreé is an appetizer, not the main meal.
 Although many Brits smugly think that Americans “got this one wrong”, the usage of this word isn’t as cut and dried as it seems.
 There have been lots of discussions on many Internet message boards that suggest that it was the Russians (not the French) who invented “courses” with meals, and that they called it their main meal entreé, and that usage spread to America.
 Others think this interpretation is simply wrong.
 Who’s right?
 Who knows?
 See also mains.

 Estate – In the UK, this refers to any defined area of property, such as a council estate (housing project) or trading estate (industrial park).
-It also has the same legal meaning of “someone’s stuff” as in the US (such as “disposing of your grandfather’s estate”).
+It also has the same legal meaning of “someone’s stuff” as in the US, as in “disposing of your grandfather’s estate”.

 Ex-Directory – This is the British term for an unlisted phone number.

 Fag (slang) – A slang term for a cigarette… although every American schoolboy probably knows this word, as he probably used it as a insult in grade school and then tried to “get off on a technicality” when confronted by teachers about it.

 Fagged – A slightly old-fashioned term meaning “tired”, as in “I’m fagged out after chopping all that wood!”